dtr-org/unit-e-desktop/README.md

    * `--regtest` – use the testing environment and connect to a daemon launched in regtest mode.
    * `--testnet` – connect to a daemon using the testnet chain.
    * `--upnp` – use UPnP to map the listening port
+   * `--customdaemon` – use a custom path for the Unit-e daemon started by the wallet GUI, e.g.
+     `--customdaemon=/opt/unite/bin/united`

 Omitting the `--regtest` flag forces the Electron client to connect to a testnet Unit-e daemon by default.